 - 30 hours of dementia specific training within the last 2 years

 The fee to take the CAEd exam is $365.
 Click here for instructions on applying for and taking the exam.
+You can optionally add-on the Educator Guide for $199.

 Exams are administered through Pearson VUE Professional Testing Centers.
 Click here to locate your nearest testing center.